ldavila/ist256-sp2016-eps4/README.md

 ### Downloading these exercises

 Click the **Download ZIP** button on this page to download the code to your computer.
 After you download the code, right-click on the file and select **Extract All...** to unzip it.

 There are 4 NetBeans Projects in this problem set.
+Open them as you would any other class programming activity.
+Instructions for each project are in the main Java file.

 ## About the Exam ##
 ### What lessons are covered in this exam?